AI Use Cases/Software

 The Problem

-Software companies running distributed systems across AWS, GCP, and Azure typically have cloud bills growing 30-40% YoY while revenue grows 15-20%, creating structural margin compression.
+Software companies running distributed systems across AWS, GCP, and Azure typically watch cloud bills grow faster than revenue, creating structural margin compression.
 IT teams lack real-time visibility into resource allocation across CI/CD pipelines, staging environments, and production clusters - Datadog shows spend but not optimization paths, while CloudHealth and Kubecost require manual interpretation.
 Engineers spin up instances for sprint cycles and forget to terminate them; auto-scaling policies trigger on traffic spikes but don't account for actual business value per compute unit.
-The result: $50K-$500K in monthly waste hiding in reserved instance mismatches, orphaned storage, and oversized database instances that support legacy features generating <2% of ARR.
+The result: real money hiding every month in reserved instance mismatches, orphaned storage, and oversized database instances that support legacy features generating <2% of ARR.

 Revenue & Operational Impact

 This directly erodes unit economics.
-A typical SaaS company with $10M ARR spending 18% on infrastructure sees $1.8M annually on cloud costs.
-A 20% optimization gap means $360K left on the table - capital that should flow to R&D velocity, sales hiring, or improving net revenue retention.
+Run the assumption: a SaaS company with $10M ARR spending 18% of it on infrastructure carries $1.8M in annual cloud costs, and a 20% optimization gap means $360K left on the table - capital that should flow to R&D velocity, sales hiring, or improving net revenue retention.
 When cloud costs spike mid-quarter, finance pressures product to ship faster, which increases P1 incidents and customer churn.
 IT & Cybersecurity teams get caught between security hardening (which requires compute overhead) and cost reduction mandates, creating friction between compliance requirements and operational efficiency.

 Why Generic Tools Fail